Gothubus/diyexhibition/README.md

 It's placeholder text so we can see what the website will look like once there is text on there.

-##### Thanks for reading and join the discord and fill out the table below before you do anything else :) - Tom D.
+##### Thanks for reading, join the discord and fill out the table below before you do anything else :) - Tom D.

 ### Groups and their pieces